Offering Prospectus

 🧾 Long Definition

-Please see “Franchise Disclosure Document.”
+Also see “Franchise Disclosure Document.”

 🕰️ History and Usage

-❓ Five Frequently Asked Questions
+❓ Five Common Questions About Offering Prospectuses

 1. Is an offering prospectus the same as an FDD?

-📝 Examples of Common Usage for 'offering prospectus'
+📝 Examples of Common Usage for Offering Prospectus

 📌 Summary